If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 6. No need for Supplement Feed

-Any expert beekeeper will emphasize the importance of providing supplement feed to your bees in the form of sugar syrup or any other form.
+Any expert beekeeper will emphasize the importance of providing supplemental feed to your bees in the form of sugar syrup or any other form.
 However, with the Perone beehive, you will have to resist the temptation to do that all year round.
-With this design you have to follow the concept of PermApiculture.
-This means no supplement feed required for the honeybees, since all aspects of the hive ensure the colony is self-sustaining.
+With this design, you have to follow the concept of PermApiculture.
+This means no supplement feed is required for the honeybees since all aspects of the hive ensure the colony is self-sustaining.